+Figure 10: Micro SD Card interfacing with an Arduino Nano [24].

 Housing

 Considering that the system will be exposed to environmental elements, the electronics in the system must be water resistant such that the bottom of the system is dry and precipitation will not enter the system to short circuit anything.
 If the system is to be mounted on the top of the tanks, a basic concept would be simply a container with its lid with its sides overlapping the sides of the compartment.
 A viable design has been commercially produced by Protocase, as shown in Figure 13.
 Protocase is a company that makes electronic containers of varying sizes, which can fit around this system.
 Another option is to uniquely model a container to be 3D printed with the similar outline to fit the system snugly.